 In the Revised Common Lectionary, on the last Sunday before Lent, the Gospel reading is always the Transfiguration.
 This year, year “A,” we get Matthew’s version.
+(You can find my children’s sermon on this text through this link.)

 There are small differences between the accounts.